Purpose

 Help End Tackle Football in Schools

 If you believe this is wrong and want to act — reach out.
-Teachers, trustees, parents, lawyers, anyone.
+Teachers, coaches, principals, trustees, parents, lawyers, politicians, medical officials and anyone responsible for school policy.

 info@footballkills.com